thijs83/Visual_Studio_Code_ROS/README.md

 ## 3) Setting up Automated formatting using ROS standards

-The c++ formatter needs some extra steps, first install clang-tools-12 using .
+This Visual Code environment has a autoformatter for both python and c++ when files are saved to the ROS standards.
+An extra feature is that python imports are sorted to alphabetical order.
+To use the c++ formatter, some extra steps are required.
+First install clang-tools-12 using a terminal:
 ```
 sudo apt-get install clang-tools-12
 ```
-And now we need to set the main c++ formatter to Clang-Format,
+And now we need to set the main c++ formatter to Clang-Format in Visual Studio Code using the command palette,
 ```
 press Ctrl+Shift+P -->> Format Document With... -->> Configure Default Formatter... -->> Clang-Format
 ```